News & Upcoming Events

 Pink Progression is comprised of three separate exhibitions at different venues in 2018.
 Each exhibition will be unique, featuring different artworks by participating artists at each venue.

-The piece I was creating at the Denver Art Museum is currently on display in the gallery on the7th floor of the Main Branch of the Denver Public Library.
-A similar piece from late 2017, Contagion, was shown in the Boulder Public Library's Canyon Gallery in February and March, and I will be creating a new work titled Ripening for the exhibition at the Center For Visual Arts, opening May 31st, 2018.
+The piece I created at the Denver Art Museum is currently on display in the gallery on the7th floor of the Main Branch of the Denver Public Library.
+A similar piece from late 2017, Contagion, was shown in the Boulder Public Library's Canyon Gallery in February and March, and my newest wall work, titled Ripening, is part of the exhibition at the Center For Visual Arts, that runs through August 18th, 2018.

 As part of these exhibitions, I will be among the artists presenting short talks about our work at the Denver Art Museum.
-There are two dates for the Artist Lectures; I am presenting with the group of artists on the later date of Sunday, June 10th, 1:30 - 4:30.
+There are two dates for the Artist Lectures; I am presenting with the group of artists on Sunday, June 10th, 1:30 - 4:30.

 Denver Public Library